2013

 ● 4-6-2013: I made a ton of money.
 Unfortunately, it was in pennies.

 ● 4-7-2013: In speaking about religious belief, I’ve said that belief is not a choice, but a fact.
 Describing belief as a fact may suggest that belief is a passive, easy affair: you go about mindlessly until, suddenly, some belief or disbelief alights on you.
 But that’s not accurate.
-Even when a person knows facts that would seem to enable him to form a belief on a certain question, he may have no belief; he may be confused; or he may lack the acumen needed to infer the conclusion (the belief), from his other beliefs that imply it.
+Even when a person knows facts that would seem to enable him to form a belief on a certain question, he may have no belief; he may be confused; or he may lack the acumen needed to infer the conclusion (the belief) from his other beliefs that imply it.
 Coming to mental clarity (so as to be able to acquire a belief) can involve considerable mental effort.

 And yet, choosing not to make that mental effort, choosing to remain ignorant, is not choosing a belief.
 For example, say there’s a hat on the table in front of you.
 You know that under the hat is either a pen, or nothing, but you don’t know which.
 If you choose not to lift the hat to find out what’s under it, you’ve chosen not to find out the fact of the matter—you haven’t formed a belief about it.
-Whereas, if you lifted the hat and found a pen there, but decided that you’d rather believe that nothing was there, and you succeeded in so believing, that would be a belief acquired by choice.
+Whereas, if you lifted the hat and found a pen there, but decided that you’d rather believe that nothing was there, and (without first removing the pen) you succeeded in so believing, that would be a belief acquired by choice.

 ● 4-8-2013: I’ve heard people proclaim that truth and beauty are one and the same (as in “Truth is Beauty; and Beauty, Truth”).
 It seems to me, however, that they can’t be the same because beauty is subjective, but truth is objective.
 (I suppose that this criticism implies that if two entities have different qualities, attributes, or characteristics, the entities are different.)